This blog was updated on 2 April 2020.

 Now let’s take a look at the reverse situation of backwardation through our betting analogy.
 If you were to bet on the Storm, as long as they don’t lose by more than 5 points, your bet is a winner.

 This is similar to a position in a backwardation environment.
 In backwardation, the price can remain constant or even fall, and you can still make money, as long as the price does not fall by an amount greater than the difference in price from one contract to the next.

-Example: Assume the April contract is $36.30, and May is priced at $34.18.
-If spot oil prices were to remain constant, when rolling from one contract to the next, the fund would be able to obtain 5.8% more exposure which would result in a gain.
-In fact, your position would result in a gain, as long as spot oil did not fall below the price of $34.18 (before any ETF fees, expenses and any gains from interest on ).
+Example: Assume the May contract is $24.54, and June is priced at $21.40.
+If spot oil prices were to remain constant, when rolling from one contract to the next, the fund would be able to obtain 14.7% more exposure which would result in a gain.
+In fact, your position would result in a gain, as long as spot oil did not fall by more than 12.8% (before any ETF fees, expenses and any gains from interest on).
 How good is that?
 The price can drop, and you can still make money!